AL333Z/fp-lib-design/fp-lib-design.md

 - JMS is really more than that
 - JMS 2.0 brought in more goodies
 - For this session we'll just need to focus on these, which is just a subset

+---

+# What's wrong with these APIs?

+- they're imperative, but you can actually live with that
+- unchecked exceptions everywhere
+- side-effects everywhere
+- low-level in terms of how to build complete programs

+---

+# What can we do to improve them?

+- wrapping side-effects and methods which throws
+- understand what are the core-feature we want to expose
+- evaluate what is the design which better supports our intent

+---

+# Our intent

+- having all __effects__ explicitly marked in the types
+- properly handle __resource__ acquisition/dispose
+- avoid the client (the developer using our lib) to mess with the APIs
+- offering a __high-level__ set of APIs

+---

+# How Functional Programming can help?

+---

+# Let's start

+---

+---